dominikhei/eartquake-streaming/readme.md

 ![](./.images/architecture.png)
 *Note: I have left nat- / internet gateways and route tables out of the diagram, for simplification reasons*

+Adhering to security best practices, the kafka and logging server should be put in a private subnet, each with their own security group and access them through a bastiopn host or SSM.
+However for simplicity I have put them in a public subnet, accessible only from your local machines IP.

 __Kafka__

 Apache Kafka is a distributed streaming platform which makes it easy to integrate various producers and consumers with each others.
 In theory kafka offers extremly high througput and easy scalability with relativly low latency.